mne-tools/mne-python/doc/glossary.rst

         Channels refer to MEG sensors, EEG electrodes or any extra electrode or sensor such as EOG, ECG or sEEG, ECoG etc. Channels usually have a type, such as gradiometer, and a unit, such as Tesla/Meter that is used in the code base, e.g. for plotting.
+See also :term:`data channels`.

     DICS
         Dynamic Imaging of Coherent Sources, a method for computing source power in different frequency bands. see :ref:`ex-inverse-source-power` and :func:`mne.beamformer.make_dics`.

+    data channels
+        Many functions in MNE operate by default on "data channels".
+These are channels that typically hold *brain electophysiological* data, as opposed to other forms of data, such as EOG, ECG, stimulus trigger, or acquisition system status data.
+The set of channels considered "data channels" in MNE is:

+        .. mne:: data channels list

     digitization
         Digitization is a procedure of recording the headshape of a subject and